Handling Buttons and Links

 Our browser is still missing the key insight of hypertext: documents linked together by hyperlinks.
 It lets us watch the waves, but not surf the web.
 So in this chapter, we’ll implement hyperlinks, an address bar, and the rest of the browser interface—the part of the browser that decides which page we are looking at.

-Where are the links?
+Where Are the Links?

 The core of the web is the link, so the most important part of the browser interface is clicking on links.
 But before we can quite get to clicking on links, we first need to answer a more fundamental question: where on the screen are the links?
 Though paragraphs and headings have their sizes and positions recorded in the layout tree, formatted text (like links) does not.
 We need to fix that.